x2764tech/x2764tech-buddypress-twitter/readme.txt

 4. Admin panel with follow button preview

 == Changelog ==

+= 1.3 =
+* Fixed a few issues related to WordPress 4
+* Changed style.css to be registered via wp_enqueue_style

 = 1.1 =
 * Added option to display the group button before or after the group meta